looker-open-source/looker-load-testing/nuke-from-orbit/README.md

 1. Build a Docker image of your locust tests
 2. Spin up a Kubernetes cluster
 3. Create the master and worker deployments, the service, and any related secrets
-4. Provide ingress, secured with HTTPS and some form of authentication (IAP in this case)
+4. (Optional) Provide ingress, secured with HTTPS and some form of authentication (IAP in this case)
 5. (Optional) Wire it up to a monitoring solution, like Grafana

 ## A note on scaling